 - A guide to Surface Technical Content and Solutions

 - Microsoft zero-trust security

 1. Azure Virtual Desktop on Surface refers to running Azure Virtual Desktop Infrastructure on a Surface device and is described here as an architectural solution, not a separately available product.

 2. Battery life varies significantly with settings, usage and other factors.

 3. Service availability and performance subject to service provider’s network.
 Contact your service provider for details, compatibility, pricing, SIM card, and activation.
 See all specs and frequencies at surface.com.

 4. Forrester Consulting, “A Forrester Total Economic Impact™ Study: Maximizing Your ROI from Microsoft 365 Enterprise with Microsoft Surface,” commissioned by Microsoft, 2018.

-7. DFCI is currently available for Surface Book 3, Surface Laptop 3, Surface Pro 7, and Surface Pro X. Find out more about managing Surface UEFI settings.
+7. DFCI is currently available for Surface Pro 7+, Surface Laptop Go, Surface Book 4, Surface Laptop 3, Surface Pro 7, and Surface Pro X. Find out more about managing Surface UEFI settings.